A trader works on the floor of the New York Stock Exchange shortly after the opening bell in New York, US on June4, 2018. (Photo: Agencies)

 "Everybody will have their eyes on the Russell 2000 because people begin to think small-cap US companies, that aren't subject to the winds of international trade negotiations, is the right place to hide out," said Michael Antonelli, managing director, institutional sales trading at Robert W. Baird in Milwaukee.

 The S&P materials index declined 1.8 percent and the industrials index fell 1.5 percent.
 The tech and energy were down more than 1 percent.

-Shares of Boeing, which is the single largest US exporter to China, fell 3 percent, weighing the most on the Dow.
+Shares of Boeing, which has acted as a proxy for trade war tensions with China as it is the single largest U.S. exporter to the country, fell 3 percent, weighing the most on the Dow.
 It was followed by construction equipment maker Caterpillar, which dropped 2.8 percent.

 Chipmakers, which depend on China for a large portion of their revenue, also slipped, with Intel down 1.7 percent.

 US-listed shares of Chinese companies tumbled, with e-commerce giant Alibaba down 2.3 percent and JD.com off 4 percent.